phardy/RemoteControl/README.md

 second element outlet 2, and so on.
 The integers in the array are the values that get written to the register to turn on a single pin.
 So to use the pin A of the register to turn on outlet 1, `powerOnVals[0] = 1`.

-### HTML

-Due to size constraints in my Etherten's firmware, I'm not able to include the SD library to read files from an SD card.
-This means that as well as hard-coding the HTTP credentials, all of the HTML is also inlined in the sketch.
-To change the HTML, edit `html/index.htm`, and use prep.sh to massage it in to a form that can be easily clagged in to the `P(index_htm)` macro.